PhD Student Computer Science Department Stanford University Office: Gates 252 pronouns: he/him

 My research focuses on understanding and augmenting the generalizability and robustness of natural language processing systems.
 In general, I am interested in bridging the gap between solving individual NLP benchmarks and solving broader NLP tasks.
 My research is graciously supported by a NSF Graduate Research Fellowship.

-Previously, I spent four amazing years as an undergraduate at the University of Washington, where I worked with Noah A. Smith.
+Previously, I received undergraduate degrees in computer science and linguistics from the University of Washington, where I worked with Noah A. Smith.
 I've also spent time at the Allen Institute for Artificial Intelligence (AI2) (working with Matt Gardner), and the USC Information Sciences Institute (working with Kevin Knight and Jonathan May).

 Thanks to the support of my research mentors, I was fortunate to begin working on research early in my undergraduate career.
 I’m happy to help ambitious undergraduate students interested in natural language processing or machine learning get started with research—please feel free to email me!